boomboomllc/boomboomllc.github.io/community-guidelines.md

 2.2 **Inappropriate Content**: Pornographic, sexually explicit, or excessively graphic content is strictly prohibited.
 2.3 **Harmful Content**: Do not upload or promote self-harm, suicide, or content that endangers others.
 2.4 **Copyrighted Content**: Only upload content you own or have the right to distribute.
 Posting copyrighted material without permission is strictly prohibited.
+2.5 **Sharing Personal Information**: Do not upload or share private or confidential information about others without their consent.
+This includes, but is not limited to, addresses, phone numbers, email addresses, financial information, and other personal identifiers.

 ## 3. Content Quality and Authenticity
 3.1 Ensure that all uploaded content is accurate, authentic, and meaningful.
 Misleading, deceptive, or fraudulent content is not allowed.